Borrowed versus Owned Power

-We learn from them.
+We learn from these giants.
 Sometimes we can talk to them about our study in person and at other times they speak to us through institutions and books.
 Classic works are interpreted and contextualized by others.
 We might for example rely on a historian’s understanding of Greece in the age of Aristotle to interpret Aristotle’s claims in the Politics.
 You might consult your thesis advisor on an unusual result in your experiments.
 As our understanding grows, more and more of our knowledge in an area becomes in-sourced, and we grow to where we can with good epistemic standing disagree with the intellectual authority that was an invaluable step in our development.
 To consider the position of the teacher from the other end, this authority is itself a source of owned power that comes with knowledge.

 Skills can be considered operationalized knowledge, or at least closely linked to it.
 They represent the ability to carry through on the logistical steps for a course of action.
 It is possible to know something can be done and should be done, without knowing how to perform the steps that make this occur.
-It is possible to use knowledge that is not operationalized as skill as a means to power.
+It is possible to use knowledge that is not operationalized in a skill as a means to power.
 One possibility is trade with someone in an opposite configuration — they have operationalized knowledge, they have the steps, but they don’t know what exactly can be done or what needs to be done with them.